hyperifyio/goagent/README.md

 - `make check-tools-paths` — enforce canonical `tools/cmd/NAME` sources and `tools/bin/NAME` invocations (requires `rg`)
 - `make verify-manifest-paths` — ensure relative `tools.json` commands use `./tools/bin/NAME` (absolute allowed in tests)
 - `make build-tool NAME=<name>` — build a single tool binary into `tools/bin/NAME`

+## Tooling

+This repository pins the toolchain for deterministic results:
+- CI uses the Go version declared in `go.mod` across all OS jobs.
+- Linting is performed with a pinned `golangci-lint` version managed by the `Makefile`.

+See ADR‑0003 for the full policy and rationale: [docs/adr/0003-toolchain-and-lint-policy.md](docs/adr/0003-toolchain-and-lint-policy.md).

 ## Support
 - Open an issue on the tracker: [Issues](https://github.com/hyperifyio/goagent/issues)